-For the Flyzone Micro Albatros and the newer Fokker Dr.I Triplane, there’s a little white styrofoam, super lightweight pilot bust included in the box.
-But few pilots add this little guy because it requires some painting to make him look like a WW1 aviator instead of a snowman!
+For the Flyzone Micro Albatros and the micro Fokker Dr.I Triplane, there’s a little white styrofoam, super lightweight pilot bust included in the box.
+But few RC modelers add this little guy because it requires some painting to make him look like a WW1 aviator instead of a snowman!

 Here’s some tips to make the job quick and easy!
 A little bit of effort really brings these micro RC WW1 warbirds to life!

 Here’s what you need: Some foam safe paint, fine tipped brushes, a bit of water, a paper plate and some napkins.

 1. To make the job a bit easier, spear the poor aviator with a hobby knife so you can hold and adjust him while you paint.
 The first color to apply is the skin tone on the face.
 Use white, red and a dash of brown to get the tone you like.
 Mix the colors on the paper plate and use a semi broad brush to apply the paint.
 Neatness doesn’t count here, just slap it on and let dry.